betaflight/betaflight.com/docs/development/API/Dshot.md

 ## Supported Hardware

-DShot is supported on all BLHELI_S, BLEHLI_32 and KISS ESC’s.
-One limitation are older BLHELI_S ESC’s with EFM8BB1 MCU: Only DShot 150 and DShot 300 are supported on those, but this should still be good enough for 99% of use cases.
+DShot is supported by all BLHELI_S, BLHELI_32 and KISS ESCs.
+Note that older BLHELI_S ESC’s with EFM8BB1 MCUs only support DShot 150 and DShot 300, but this should be fine for most cases.

-No extra settings on the ESC’s are needed - they automatically detect by which protocol they are driven and act accordingly.
-Some firmware might only support a certain subset of protocols though, so be aware of that.
-Bluejay for example only supports DShot in all its variations, but none of the analog protocols.
+No additional configuration on the ESC-side is required to use DShot - they will automatically detect the protocol being used.
+Keep in mind that not all firmwares support all protocols, however.
+For example, Bluejay only supports DShot, but none of the analog protocols (e.g. PWM).

 ## Frame Structure